 To the extent our employees and contractors are able to work at our clients' facilities, we may incur risks relating to our employees and contractors' presence at our clients' facilities, including, but not limited to: claims of misconduct, negligence or intentional malfeasance on the part of our employees.
-Some or all of these claims may lead to litigation and these matters may cause us to incur negative publicity with respect to these alleged problems.
-It is not possible to predict the outcome of these lawsuits or any other proceeding, and our insurance may not cover all claims that may be asserted against us.
+Some or all of these claims may lead to litigation, liabilities, and negative publicity.
+It is not possible to predict the outcome of these lawsuits or any other proceeding, and our insurance may not cover any or all claims that may be asserted against us.